The alpha myth

 you know, here's this pilot going out there flying, trying to track down wolves, and all of a sudden here's the researcher just sitting there and just kind of looking out, taking notes slowly.

-But I think they ended up forming a pretty good bond until
+So yeah, you can imagine what the pilot was thinking too, but I think they ended up forming a pretty good bond until

-Dave asked him to do something where the pilot was like, dude.
+Dave asked him to do something where the pilot was like, dude,

+What did Dave want him to do?
 Well, they were up in the plane one time and they saw a moose kill.

-And Dave was like, oh, I really want to get close to it.
+So a pack of wolves had just taken down a moose and Dave was like, oh, I really want to get close to it.
+I really want to study this thing.

 The pilot was skeptical about letting me get down on the ground with the wolves.

+You know, at that time, wolves were considered pretty dangerous to people.
 In fact, I had the Park Service made me carry a small revolver,

 just